-So when you need a part for your kiln you don't have to look any further than www.woodmizer.com to find exactly what you need.
+When you need a part for your kiln look to www.woodmizer.com to find exactly what you need.

 If you ever need assistance don't forget Wood-Mizer's star service team is always available to help you whether its finding the right replacement part or purchasing additional accessories for upgrades.